Central Vertigo

 Multiple sclerosis

 Multiple sclerosis is a demyelinating disease of the CNS.
 The course generally waxes and wanes, with varying neurologic symptoms and signs.
-Isolated vertigo may be the initial symptom in approximately 5% of cases.
-This disease is discussed in detail in the relevant article (see Multiple Sclerosis).
+Isolated vertigo may be the initial symptom in approximately 5% of cases (see Multiple Sclerosis).

 Acoustic neuromas